riversyang/OIPs/OIPs/oip-2.md

 Each component has its own fee model, base on practice, there are different model for different types of components.

-1. Base on transaction amount.
+1. Based on transaction amount.
-2. Base on subscription.
+2. Based on subscription.
-3. Base on calls.
+3. Based on calls.

 It seems only Exchange component fits on first model, and the rest can be neither second or third.
 All the fee charged needs to be paid by MOT.